TN 28 (11-24)

 It is not intended that an individual should pursue EXR and an initial claim at the same time.
 Fully explain the requirements of each filing option available, as well as the advantages of each option.
 In most situations, filing EXR will be most advantageous.
 However, there are situations in which filing an initial claim may be more advantageous (see DI 13050.020C. and DI 13050.020D. for a more detailed discussion).

-The individual should decide whether he wishes to pursue EXR or a new initial claim.
+The individual should decide whether they wish to pursue EXR or a new initial claim.
 If the claimant insists on filing both actions at the same time refer to DI 13050.090.

 NOTE: If the beneficiary is a Benefit Offset National Demonstration (BOND) participant, see DI 60099.035A.2 for BOND processing rules.